Skip to main content

 name: anyscale-operator

-If you want to customize the Helm chart to add custom Patches or additional pod shapes, see Configure the Helm chart for the Anyscale operator.
+To customize the Helm chart with custom patches or additional pod shapes, see Configure the Helm chart for the Anyscale operator.

 Install the Anyscale operator on AKS

-Run the following command to install the Anyscale operator with Helm using your values.yaml file.
-Ensure you've added the Anyscale Helm repo (see section 5).
+Run the following command to install the Anyscale operator with Helm using your values.yaml file:

 helm upgrade anyscale-operator anyscale/anyscale-operator \